SergeyAlexandrowich/SergeyAlexandrowich/README.md

 ### 🥧 Current Project

-I am member of the Palyanitsa project - a group of teenagers from Ukraine 🇺🇦 passionate about game development and web technologies.
+I am member of the [Palianytsia Foundation](https://pgds.xyz/) - a group of teenagers from Ukraine 🇺🇦 passionate about game development and web technologies.

 <br>
 <br>